 "Proponents claim [colonic hydrotherapy or irrigation, a typical naturopathic practice] aids in weight loss, increases energy, boosts immunity, and reduces the risk of colon cancer.
 Not only is there no evidence to support those claims, but the practice can also be dangerous."

 Rejection of evidence-based medicine, including standard risk-benefit analysis, leaves naturopaths free to employ useless treatments that are unduly risky and harsh, such as hot peat baths, colonic irrigation, fasting, severely restricted diets, and herbs of unknown quality and effectiveness.
 All of these are taught in their foundational text, The Textbook of Natural Medicine (2013).

 Naturopaths want to force insurance reimbursement for their services

 Naturopaths want to cash in on the federal Affordable Care Act.
 The Act requires reimbursement of care provided by any health care provider licensed by the state.
 This would be a bonanza to the naturopaths and the multi-billion dollar dietary supplement industry which supports their schools and whose products naturopaths sell.
 At the state level, naturopaths lobby for laws mandating payment for their services by public and private health insurers.

 VICTORY IN 2014!
-New York, Iowa, Rhode Island and Illinois rejected naturopathic licensing once again.
+Massachusetts, New York, Iowa, Rhode Island and Illinois rejected naturopathic licensing once again.
 Colorado rejected an attempt by naturopaths to remove important patient protections from their registration act.
 A bill to expand naturopathic practice failed in Alaska and a bill beefing up naturopathic continuing education passed in Hawaii.
 A bill to implement a previously passed naturopathic licensing bill failed in Idaho.